karan5028ji/karan5028ji/README.md

 - 👋 hi, i am karan
 - 🌱 daily learning something new
-- 📫 How to reach me ...
+- 👑 live like a king

 <!---